liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 to your liking.

 You have probably noticed the *Properties* tab below the workflow diagram.
-Let's explore what it does and how it can help customize our workflow definition.
+Let's explore what it does and how it can help customize your workflow definition.

 #### Properties and Outline features